bwagner77/docs-test/function/local-development.md

 ## Environment

+Visual Studio uses Azure Functions Core Tools to run Function projects on your local computer.

+*Note: Some developers have reported issues when trying to run Functions in VS Code (as of 9/14/2022).*

-- Visual Studio or VS Code
+- Visual Studio or *VS Code
 - Azurite (storage emulator)
 - Azure Functions Core Tools
 - Thunder Client VS Code Extension (optional REST client)

-*Note: Some developers have reported issues when attempting to run Azure Functions in VS Code (as of 9/14/2022).*

 ## Developer Guides